Joe Mixon Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In four of nine games versus the Browns Mixon has rushed for a touchdown, and he had multiple TDs in two of those four games.
+- In four of nine games against the Browns Mixon has run for a touchdown, and he had multiple TDs in two of those four games.

-- Mixon will go up against a Browns squad that allows 111.1 rushing yards per game and is the NFL's 16th-ranked rush defense.
+- The Browns have the NFL's 16th-ranked defense against the run, giving up 111.1 yards per game.

-- This year the Browns are ranked 10th in the NFL in rushing touchdowns conceded (13).
+- The Bengals are up against the NFL's 10th-ranked defense when it comes to rushing TDs allowed (13 this season).

 Recent Performances

-- Over his last three games, Mixon has rushed for 169 yards (56.3 per game) on 47 carries with one touchdown.
+- Over his last three outings, Mixon has rushed for 169 yards (56.3 per game) on 47 carries with one touchdown.

 - He's also caught 14 passes for 112 yards (37.3 per game) and one touchdown.